 - FDI Inflow:

-Ghana’s top individual income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax (VAT), a national insurance levy, and a capital gains tax.
-The overall tax burden equals 14.6 percent of total domestic income.
-Government expenditures are 24 percent of gross domestic output, and public debt remains over 55 percent of the size of the economy.
+The top personal income and corporate tax rates are 25 percent.
+Other taxes include a value-added tax, a national health insurance levy, and a capital gains tax.
+The overall tax burden equals 12.1 percent of total domestic income.
+Government spending has fallen to the equivalent of 39.8 percent of GDP.
+However, the budget remains in deficit, and public debt has reached over 60 percent of total domestic output.

 Business start-ups have become less burdensome, taking only seven procedures, but the cost of necessary permits exceeds four times the average annual income.
 Despite ongoing efforts to modernize the labor code, much of the labor force works in the informal economy.
 In accordance with its three-year IMF extended credit facility, the government committed to removing all remaining fuel subsidies in 2015.

 Ghana’s average tariff rate is 10 percent.
 Government procurement procedures favor domestic firms.
 In most cases, foreign investors must have a domestic partner.
 New foreign investment must be registered with the government.
 The financial sector has undergone privatization, but banking is undercapitalized, and access to financing remains limited.